Ardelerro/Authenticator/README.md

 ## Authenticator App

 Authenticator is a mobile app built with Flutter that allows you to securely store and manage Time-Based One-Time Passwords (TOTP).
-It has a simple for generating and managing TOTP codes for your accounts.
+It is simple for generating and managing TOTP codes for your accounts.

 ### Usage